-1. I agree to serve as a member of the Practice Review Committee for the review by (the Applicant) against (the Respondent).
-2. I am not, nor is any person associated with me, in a conflict of interest with the Applicar or Respondent, and I am not biased in favor of or against either the Applicant or Respondent.
-If I become aware of any conflict of interest or possible bias, I will immediately inform the Secretary of the situation.
-3. Except during the review, I will not discuss or disclose any confidential information related to the review to anyone other than the Practice Review Committee members, the Secretary or lawyer advising the Practice Review Committee.
-4. I understand that the Practice Review Committee, in conducting the review, is bound to the Agricultural Operation Practices Act, the Agricultural Operation Practices Act Regulations and the Public Inquiries Act.
-5. I will honestly and in good faith carry out my duties as a member of the Practice Review Committee.
-Nam e of Practice Review Committee Member: (Print) Signa ature: Date:
+- I agree to serve as a member of the Practice Review Committee for the review by (the Applicant) against (the Respondent). - I am not, nor is any person associated with me, in a conflict of interest with the Applicant or Respondent, and I am not biased in favor of or against either the Applicant or Respondent.
+If I become aware of any conflict of interest or possible bias, I will immediately inform the Secretary of the situation. - 3.
+Except during the review, I will not discuss or disclose any confidential information related to the review to anyone other than the Practice Review Committee members, the Secretary or lawyer advising the Practice Review Committee. - 4.
+I understand that the Practice Review Committee, in conducting the review, is bound by the Agricultural Operation Practices Act, the Agricultural Operation Practices Act Regulations and the Public Inquiries Act. - 5.
+I will honestly and in good faith carry out my duties as a member of the Practice Review Committee.

+Name of Practice Review Committee Member:

+(Print)